microcurse/advent-of-code/README.md

-# Advent of Code 2022
+# Advent of Code

-Work for Advent of Code 2022
+My work for Advent of Code.
+Starting fresh with 2024.